-Requirement for Passing a Year-Long Course
+Requirements for Passing a Course

-A student must receive a passing average (60%) and must pass at least two of the three factors that determine the course average.
+A student must receive a passing average (60%) AND must pass at least two of the three factors that determine the second semester average.
 The three factors are: the third marking period grade, the fourth marking period grade, and the second semester final exam.
-Failure to meet the above requirement will result in the student not being granted credit for the course, regardless of the grade achieved.